 Turn the egg upside down and put another hole into the other side.
 Typically you’ll need one hole slightly larger.

 Pucker up and blow through the smaller hole until the egg white and yolk drain out the larger bottom hole.
-(Of course, you’ll probably want to save the eggs for omelets or scrambled eggs tomorrow morning.)
+(Of course, you’ll probably want to save the eggs for omelets or scrambled eggs.)

-Once you have emptied your eggs, close the carton and flip it upside down to create a raised support for your eggs.
+Once you have emptied your eggs, clean them off.
+Then close your egg carton and flip it upside down to create a raised support for your eggs.

 Put on rubber gloves.
-Dip the toothbrush into a watery mixture of the black paint.
-Stroke your finger along the bristles to spatter black dots all over the eggs.
+Pour a small amount of black acrylic paint onto a paper plate.
+Add a little water to create a runny consistency.
+Dip the toothbrush into the paint mixture.
+Aim the toothbrush at the eggs and stroke your finger along the bristles to spatter black dots all over the eggs.

 Allow the black speckles to dry and repeat the process using the white paint.

-Feed the paper bag through to shred it.
-(You can shred the bag with scissors if you don’t have a pasta maker.)
-Arrange the shreds into a nest form in a bowl, urn or basket.
+Feed the paper bag through the pasta maker to shred it.
+(You can shred the bag with a paper shredder or scissors if you don’t have a pasta maker.)
+Arrange the shreds into a nest form in a bowl, urn, or basket.